By inviting people to reflect on their views on beauty, we contribute to their personal wellbeing and more sustainable consumption.

-Project Beauty is a Dutch social startup.
+Project Beauty is a social startup, based in Utrecht, Netherlands.
 Since the start is it has been able to grow and expand thanks to donations of a number of wonderful people and and some great organisations.

 To develop the project further and take it to new countries we are always welcoming new supporters.

 Since the inception of Project Beauty, more than 12,000 people have participated and expressed their views on this beautiful but sometimes complicated phenomenon known as ‘beauty’.

 The survey has so far been conducted in seven countries: the United Kingdom, Ireland, Germany, Austria, the Czech Republic, the Netherlands, the United States and Peru.
 The benchmarks have already been performed more often in the UK and the Netherlands.